samlee088/team-profile-generator/readme.md

   ## Tests

   There are user tests within the application that can be utilized with the 'Jest' npm.
-The tests are as follows:
-  -Creation of a new 'Employee' class with user inputs -Creation of a new 'Engineer' class with user inputs -Creation of a new 'Engineer' html output card -Creation of a new 'Manager' class with user inputs -Creation of a new 'Manager' html output card -Creation of a new 'Intern' class with user inputs -Creation of a new 'Intern' html output card

   ## Questions